Caleb-fanai/BuggyPirate/README.md

 ☠️This BuggyPirate is still in development

-This is a photo stealer only
+This is a photo stealer only,
-The Buggyapp will be converted to an apk
+The Buggyapp will be converted to an apk soon

 You need to specify the photo path of your victim in the retry.py file